Our Staff

 Ruth Ann Britt

-Ruth Ann and her husband Curt moved to O’Fallon in 1973.
-She has been a widow since 2002.
+Ruth Ann Britt, Receptionist, has been a part of the O’Fallon community since 1973.
+She has been a widow since losing her husband Curt in 2002.

 Ruth Ann was a Real Estate Agent from 1978 -1988 and had been in the secretarial/ bookkeeping field since then.
-She has been a part-time bookkeeper with State Construction for the past 20 years.
+She worked as a bookkeeper with State Construction for many years.
 Ruth Ann has one daughter and a son–in–law, Debbie and Kit Zimmerman of O’Fallon.
 She has four much-loved grandchildren, Josh, Kyle, Ryan, and Katie.

 She has been a member of the St. Clare Parish since 1973 and is active with the St. Clare Senior Group.
 She is also an active member of the O’Fallon Senior Citizens.
-Ruth Ann’s main hobby is keeping up with her grandchildren’s school and sport activities.
-In her spare time she enjoys bingo and casino visits, and her part-time employment working with Kim and Jim Sabella is very meaningful to her.
+Ruth Ann’s main hobby is keeping up with her grandchildren’s school and sporting activities.
+In her spare time she enjoys bingo and casino visits.
+Her opportunity to connect to the community through her work at Wolfersberger Funeral Home is very meaningful to her.
+You can always count on Ruth Ann to welcome you with a friendly smile.

 Staff Photo